itismohammadreza/powell/README.md

 ### New

-- [ ] **loading** - loadingWrapper component witch is wrap a component and show loading until a condition we said.
 - [ ] **table**
   - add configurable caption elements (like title and global filter). plus, apply localMode in global filter also.
   - implement actions